otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Key Exchange

-As previously stated, Client Profiles, Prekey Profiles and Prekey Messages submissions to the Prekey Server have to be authenticated.
+As previously stated, Client Profiles Prekey Profiles and Prekey Messages submissions to the Prekey Server have to be authenticated.
 If they are not authenticated, malicious users can perform denial-of-service attacks.
 To preserve the deniability of the overall OTRv4 protocol, the submissions are